2022 United States House of Representatives election in Alaska

-The November 2022 United States House of Representatives election in Alaska was held on Tuesday November 8, to elect a member of the United States House of Representatives to represent the state of Alaska.
-Democratic incumbent Mary Peltola won reelection to a full term in office, defeating Republicans Sarah Palin and Nick Begich III and Libertarian Chris Bye in the runoff count.
+The November 2022 United States House of Representatives election in Alaska was held on Tuesday, November 8, to elect a member of the United States House of Representatives to represent the state of Alaska.
+Democratic incumbent Mary Peltola won re-election to a full term in office, defeating Republicans Sarah Palin and Nick Begich III and Libertarian Chris Bye in the runoff count.

-Following voter approval of Ballot Measure 2 during the 2020 elections in Alaska, this was the second U.S. House election in Alaska held under the new election process, after the special election for the same seat on August 16, 2022, where Peltola was elected to succeed Republican Don Young, who died on March 18, 2022.
-All candidates ran in a nonpartisan blanket top-four primary on the same day as the special election, with each voter casting a single vote for their preferred candidate.
-The four candidates who received the most votes were eventual incumbent Mary Peltola, Sarah Palin, Nick Begich III, and Tara Sweeney.
-However, Sweeney withdrew from the race, so fifth-place finisher Chris Bye moved on to the general election in her place.
+This was the second race in Alaska held under the 2020 Measure 2 election procedure.
+Earlier that year, a special election was held to complete the term of Don Young, who died in office in March 2022, which Peltola won.

+In the race for the full term of the congressional seat, all candidates first ran in a nonpartisan blanket top-four primary.
+Each voter cast a single vote to choose who would advance to the runoff.
+Mary Peltola, Sarah Palin, Nick Begich III, and Chris Bye advanced to the runoff.

-In the general election, Peltola led the first round by over twenty percentage points, but since no candidate received a majority of the votes in the first round, the instant runoff was triggered.
-Though Palin received an overwhelming majority of second-choice votes from Begich voters, it was not enough to catch Peltola, who won the final round by ten percentage points.
+Under the rules of instant-runoff, Bye and Begich were eliminated in the first and second rounds, after they received the fewest votes.
+These votes were then transferred to either Peltola or Palin, depending on who the voter ranked higher on their ballot.
+Peltola won with 55% of the vote, increasing her margin from the special election.

-Peltola's final-round vote share of 55% was the best performance for a statewide Democratic candidate in Alaska since the 1974 Senate race and the best performance for any statewide candidate in the state since the 2012 House race.
-Peltola was one of only five House Democrats in the 2022 midterm elections who won a district that Donald Trump carried in the 2020 presidential election; she outran Joe Biden's vote share by nearly 12%, the highest overperformance of any House Democrat in the midterms.
+Peltola's final-round vote share of 55% was the best performance for a statewide Democratic candidate in Alaska since the 1974 Senate race, and the best performance for any statewide candidate in Alaska since the 2012 House race.
+Peltola was one of only five House Democrats in the 2022 midterm elections who won (or flipped) a district that Donald Trump had carried in the 2020 presidential election.
+She outran Joe Biden's vote share by more than 20%, the highest overperformance of any House Democrat in the midterms.